sig-gis/kaza-lcms/README.md

 ```
 conda activate gee
 ```
-* Leave this environment activated, we will install necessary packages from the `kaza-lc` source code in the next section.
+* Leave this environment activated, we will install necessary packages from the `kaza-lcms` source code in the next section.

 ## Git Setup
 1. Download the Git installer for your OS from the Git downloads [page](https://git-scm.com/downloads).
 Run the installer following all recommended settings